 add text infographic google docs

-While adding the text was fairly simple, getting the textboxes to align was a pain using Google Docs ruler at the top.
+While adding the text was fairly simple, getting the textboxes to align was a pain using the Google Docs ruler at the top.

 To add images, select the “Image” option.